Strumenta/StarLasu/Writerside/topics/StarlasuOverview.md

 combining this expertise to deliver reliable and adaptable language processing systems.

 ## What can you do with it?

-The method has been validated through extensive real-world applications, including:
+The goal is to be able to define arbitrary Language Engineering applications, and flexibility is the main goal of this approach.

+Concretely, the most common applications we write using these methods are:
-1. **Designing Domain-Specific Languages (DSLs)**: Tailored languages for specific domains with accompanying editors and execution engines.
+1. **Domain-Specific Languages (DSLs)**: We define new tailored languages for specific domains with accompanying editors and execution engines (either interpreters or code generators).
-2. **Building Transpilers**: Applications that translate code from one language to another.
+2. **Transpilers**: Applications that translate code from one language to another.
+Typically from a legacy language such as RPG to a modern one such as Java.
-3. **Creating Parsers**: Tools that generate ASTs for code analysis, documentation generation, or as the initial step of transpilers.
+3. **Parsers**: Tools that generate Code Models for code analysis, documentation generation, or as the initial step of transpilers.
+We typically implements these Parsers that are then used to build code analysis tools, transpilers, or other systems.

 ## Overview